plotly/dash-daq/README.md

 ```

-## Producing a new release tarball
+## Producing a new release as a tarball

 ```sh
 vim dash_daq/version.py # and increase it to X.X.X